jagdep-singh/ETH-AVAX/Mod2_Assingment/readme.md

 - `App.css`: The CSS file that provides styles for the user interface of the application.
 - `App.js`: The main React component that implements the front-end logic and user interface.
-- `token.sol`: The Solidity smart contract that represents the token and includes minting and burning functionality.
+- `contract.sol`: The Solidity smart contract that represents the token and includes minting and burning functionality.
 - `token.json`: The JSON file that contains the ABI (Application Binary Interface) and deployment information for the token contract.

 ## Prerequisites